-Summer is a popular time to borrow your neighbor’s truck for a home-improvement project.
-Here is what you need to know.
+Summer is a popular time to borrow your neighbor’s truck for a home-improvement project or moving large furniture.
+Here is what you need to know about your auto insurance coverage when borrowing or loaning a car.

 Generally, the coverage follows the vehicle instead of the driver.
 In most circumstances, as long as the owner of the car has insurance, it’s covered even if someone other than the owner is driving it — as long as they have the owner’s permission.
 The borrower’s insurance is considered secondary — it could apply if the owner’s insurance is insufficient to fully cover the damage, in the event of an accident.